 As a result, even though the management seems confident that they would be able to command better margins for next 10 years, we advise that investors should take it with a pinch of salt and keep monitoring the profitability margins closely going ahead.

-As far as the visibility of future growth is concerned, the management has mentioned in the February 2017 conference call that AksharChem (India) Ltd is currently using about 73% of the installed capacity of Vinyl Sulphone and about 98% of the installed capacity of pigment division.
+As far as the visibility of future growth is concerned, the management has mentioned in the February 2017 conference call (page 10) that AksharChem (India) Ltd is currently using about 73% of the installed capacity of Vinyl Sulphone and about 98% of the installed capacity of pigment division.

 To continue supporting the sales growth further, AksharChem (India) Ltd plans to expand its manufacturing capacity further by taking a capital expenditure of ₹175 cr, which should provide the ability to increase revenue going ahead.